 } \end{lem}

 This inequality implies the rapid decay property of free groups, namely for all $f \in \CC[G]$, we have $\|\lambda(f)\|\leq 2 \left ( \sum_{x \in F_r}|f(x)|^2(1+\ell(x))^4 \right )^{\frac{1}{2}}$.
-The same inequality also holds for hyperbolic groups up to a constant.
-(See Proposition 3.3 and Proposition 4.3 of \cite{rieffel2004gromov}.)
-We investigate the case where a function $f$ on $G$ takes operator values, namely we consider tensor product $\CC[G]\otimes B(\HH)$, where $\HH$ is a Hilbert space and $B(\HH)$ is the set of all bounded linear operator on $\HH$.
-This direction of generalization was first studied by Haagerup and Pisier in \cite{haagerup1993bounded} and they showed the next inequality. \begin{prop}[\cite{haagerup1993bounded} Proposition 1.1] \rm{ If $f\in \CC[\FF_r]\otimes B(\HH)$ is supported on $S_1$, then we have
+The same inequality also holds for hyperbolic groups up to a constant factor.
+(See Proposition 3.3 and Proposition 4.3 of \cite{ozawa2005hyperbolic}.)
+We investigate the case where a function $f$ on $G$ takes operator values, namely we consider the tensor product $\CC[G]\otimes B(\HH)$, where $\HH$ is a Hilbert space and $B(\HH)$ is the set of all bounded linear operators on $\HH$.
+This direction of generalization was first initiated by Haagerup and Pisier in \cite{haagerup1993bounded} and they showed the following inequality. \begin{prop}[\cite{haagerup1993bounded} Proposition 1.1] \rm{ If $f\in \CC[\FF_r]\otimes B(\HH)$ is supported on $S_1$, then we have

 } \end{prop}